sampathbalivada/flutter_windows_installer/docs/README.md

 ### Authors

-The Flutter Windows Insatller is authored and tested by
+The Flutter Windows Installer is authored and tested by

 * [@sampathbalivada](https://github.com/sampathbalivada)